 Pros: Gives you time to sight see in Tokyo or other places in Japan if desired.

 Cons: Manhandling your luggage across multiple transport options is a pain.

-Travel time: Approximately 4.5 hours
+Travel time: Approximately 4.5 hours by car from Tokyo.

 Cost: Depends on car type and duration of hire.